A Law Firm Protecting The Rights Of Injured Construction Professionals

 In many cases, workers’ compensation is a person’s only source of financial support after a workplace accident.
 But taking legal action under NYLL 240 can provide compensation in addition to what you would receive in workers’ compensation benefits.

-Contact My Firm For A Free Case Assessment
+Contact Our Construction Accident Lawyers For A Free Case Assessment

-The best way to know whether you have an actionable 240 case is to consult with an experienced attorney who can look at all the details of your accident and the written statutory language.
-I bring 27 years of legal experience to each case, and I would be happy to discuss your options with you during a free case assessment.
-To get started, contact me online or call 631-990-3235 today.
+The best way to know whether you have an actionable 240 case is to consult with an experienced construction accident lawyer who can look at all the details of your case and the written statutory language.
+Our construction injury attorneys have more than 50 combined years of experience.
+We would be happy to discuss your options.
+For a free case assessment, call us at 631-990-3235 or complete our contact form.